Cumulocity-IoT/c8y-docs/content/change-logs/application-enablement/ui-c8y-1021-0-0-edit-remove-widget-dropdown-doesnt-hide-on-saving-dashboard-and-allows.md

 ticket: MTM-59669
 version: 1021.0.0
 ---
-Previously, after making changes to a widget in a dashboard and saving the dashboard, the widget's edit/remove dropdown menu remained open.
+Previously, when opening the edit/remove dropdown to make changes to a widget in a dashboard and then saving the dashboard, the widget's edit/remove dropdown remained open.
 This could lead to unintended modifications if the user accidentally interacted with the open dropdown.
-With this change, the widget's edit/remove dropdown menu now automatically closes after saving the dashboard.
+With this change, the widget's action dropdown now automatically closes after saving the dashboard.